fermyon/workshops/spin/05-deploy-fermyon-cloud.md

 # Deploy your Magic Ball Spin Application to Fermyon Cloud

-Now, you can deploy our app to Fermyon Cloud and all of your friends & family can get their questions answered with the Magic 8 Ball!
-Deploying to the Fermyon Cloud is just one step
+Now, deploy your app to the Fermyon Cloud and your friends & family can get their questions answered with the Magic 8 Ball!
+Deploying to the Fermyon Cloud is just one simple step

 ```bash
 $ spin deploy